Beyla, Guinea: Mining

+Dyula merchants established the settlement in the early 1200s as a hub for gathering slaves and kola nuts.
+Nowadays, it serves as the primary commercial hub for rice, livestock, tobacco, coffee, palm oil, and palm kernels.

 Beyla is the main town serving the Simandou iron ore project.

-The mine is operated by a British-Australian mining corporation called the Rio Tinto Group.
+The mine is operated by a British-Australian mining corporation Rio Tinto.
 Its presence in Beyla has lasted approximately 17 years.
-The Rio Tinto Group has also invested about $700,000,000 USD towards the Guinea government for the purpose of exploring and likely prospecting of the mountain.
+Rio Tinto has also invested about $700 million USD towards the Guinea government for the purpose of exploring and likely prospecting of the mountain.